das-developers/das2py-server/README.md

 body is generated from cache blocks.
-If not, the associated reader program and data reducer listed in the DSDF (Data Source Description File) are invoked on the server and the standard output stream from the  `"reader_prog | reducer_prog"` pipeline is delivered as the request body.
+If not, the associated reader program and data reducer listed in the DSDF (Data Source Description File) are invoked on the server and the standard output stream from the  `"reader_prog | reducer_prog"` pipeline is delivered as the response body.

 Das2-pyserver itself is released under the GPL, but we have intentionally separated the core server software from the data readers so that programs